rw-core/agnostic-code-metrics/README.md

 | `working-directory` | `.` | Repository root to analyse, relative to the checkout. |

 An unset threshold is never enforced.
-Only files whose extension is a recognised source language are analysed; unparseable/binary files are skipped silently.
+Only files whose extension is a recognised source language are analysed (unparseable/binary files are skipped silently).

 ## Outputs